telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### e.files `Array`

-List of the files that are being uploaded.
+Lists the files that are being uploaded.

 Each file has:
 * name
-*   extension - the file extension
-        including the leading dot - ".jpg", ".png", etc.
+* extension - the file extension including the leading dot - `.jpg`, `.png`, and so on.
 * size - the file size in bytes (null if not available)
 * uid - the unique identifier of the file or batch of files

 ##### percentComplete `Number`

-Upload progress (0 - 100)
+Defines the progress of the upload (0 - 100).

 ### resume

-Triggered when files are resumed by clicking on the "Resume" button that is visible if chunksize is set and a file upload is paused.
+Fires when the files are resumed through clicking the **Resume** button.
+The button is visible if `chunksize` is set and the file upload is paused.

-#### Wire-up an event handler that triggered when a user resumes selected file
+The following example demonstrates how to wire up an event handler that is triggered when a user resumes a selected file.

+#### Example

     <input type="file" name="files" id="photos" />
     <script>